-(a) No Party will, directly or indirectly, and each Party will instruct its Representatives not to, directly or indirectly, solicit, initiate or encourage (including by means of furnishing nonpublic information), or take any other action to facilitate, any inquiries or the making of any proposal or offer (including, without limitation, any proposal or offer to its stockholders) that constitutes, or may reasonably be expected to lead to, any Competing Transaction (as defined below), or enter into or maintain or continue discussions or negotiate with any person or entity in furtherance of such inquiries or to obtain a Competing Transaction, or agree to or endorse any Competing Transaction, or authorize or permit any of its Representatives to take any such action.
-Each Party shall immediately notify each other Party if any proposal or offer, or any inquiry or contact with any person with respect thereto, regarding a Competing Transaction is made, and such Party shall immediately inform each other Party at to the material details of any such proposal, offer, inquiry or contact, including, without limitation, the identity of the party making any such proposal, offer, inquiry or contact, including, without limitation, the identity of the party making any other written material relating thereto.
-Each Party immediately shall cease and cause to be delivered to each other Party a copy of such proposal, offer, inquiry or contact, a Competing Transaction.
-No Party shall release any third party from, or waive any provision of, any confidentiality or standstill agreement to which it is a party.

-(b) Notwithstanding anything to the contrary in Section 6.12(a), Parent's board of directors may furnish information to, and enter into discussions with, a person who has made an unsolicited, written, bona fide proposal or offer regarding a Competing Transaction if Parent's board of directors has (i) reasonably concluded after consultation with outside legal counsel and a financial advisor of internationally recognized reputation that such proposal or offer constitutes a Superior Proposal (as defined below), (ii) reasonably concluded, after consultation with its outside legal counsel, that, in light of such Superior Proposal, failing to furnish such information or entering into discussions would be inconsistent with its fiduciary obligations to Parent's stockholders under applicable Law, and (iii) provided written notice to each of STT Communications and Pihana of its intent to furnish information or enter into discussions with such person; provided, however, that Parent's board of directors shall furnish to each other Party all information provided to the person who has made the Superior Proposal to the extent that such information has not been previously provided to such Parties and shall keep each of STT Communications and Pihana reasonably informed as to the status of any discussions regarding such Superior Proposal.
+- (a) No Party will, directly or indirectly, and each Party will instruct its Representatives not to, directly or indirectly, solicit, initiate or encourage (including by means of furnishing nonpublic information), or take any other action to facilitate, any inquiries or the making of any proposal or offer (including, without limitation, any proposal or offer to its stockholders) that constitutes, or may reasonably be expected to lead to, any Competing Transaction (as defined below), or enter into or maintain or continue discussions or negotiate with any person or entity in furtherance of such inquiries or to obtain a Competing Transaction, or agree to or endorse any Competing Transaction, or authorize or permit any of its Representatives to take any such action.
+Each Party shall immediately notify each other Party if any proposal or offer, or any inquiry or contact with any person with respect thereto, regarding a Competing Transaction is made, and such Party shall immediately inform each other Party as to the material details of any such proposal, offer, inquiry or contact, including, without limitation, the identity of the party making any such proposal, offer, inquiry or contact, and, if in writing, promptly deliver or cause to be delivered to each other Party a copy of such proposal, offer, inquiry or contact and any other written material relating thereto.
+Each Party immediately shall cease and cause to be terminated all existing discussions or negotiations with any parties conducted heretofore with respect to a Competing Transaction.
+No Party shall release any third party from, or waive any provision of, any confidentiality or standstill agreement to which it is a party. - (b) Notwithstanding anything to the contrary in Section 6.12(a), Parent's board of directors may furnish information to, and enter into discussions with, a person who has made an unsolicited, written, bona fide proposal or offer regarding a Competing Transaction if Parent's board of directors has (i) reasonably concluded after consultation with outside legal counsel and a financial advisor of internationally recognized reputation that such proposal or offer constitutes a Superior Proposal (as defined below), (ii) reasonably concluded, after consultation with its outside legal counsel, that, in light of such Superior Proposal, failing to furnish such information or entering into discussions would be inconsistent with its fiduciary obligations to Parent's stockholders under applicable Law, and (iii) provided written notice to each of STT Communications and Pihana of its intent to furnish information or enter into discussions with such person; provided, however, that Parent's board of directors shall furnish to each other Party all information provided to the person who has made the Superior Proposal to the extent that such information has not been previously provided to such Parties and shall keep each of STT Communications and Pihana reasonably informed as to the status of any discussions regarding such Superior Proposal.